-Hospital staff credentialing, also known as healthcare credentialing, is a crucial process for the healthcare practice.
+Hospital staff credentialing, also known as healthcare credentialing, is a crucial process for healthcare practice.
 This is a process of verifying that the healthcare provider and medical staff are properly trained and certified to perform the services.
 Medical credentialing helps in maintaining high-quality safety standards in the healthcare practice/facility.
-Legally, medical credentialing is an essential process for the safety and quality care of patients.
+Legally, medical credentialing is an essential process for the safety and quality of care of patients.
 This process also verifies the credentials of healthcare physicians and professionals.

 What is credentialing in healthcare?

 Healthcare credentialing comprises two parts; credentialing and privileging.
 Hospital medical staff credentialing includes verification of professionals’ credentials and their competency as demonstrated via their: